Listen to the podcast

-As she was walking through the door, Eric was standing in the foyer demanding answers for her tardiness.
+As she was walking through the door, Biff was standing in the foyer demanding answers for her tardiness.
 Rather than asking questions to learn her perspective, he was spewing accusations.
-Vicki went on the defensive.
+Mable went on the defensive.
 The Christian lyrics in her earbuds turned to noise as her mind began to shut down.
 She did not anticipate his anger.

-While there are many things wrong with this scenario, I want to focus specifically on Eric’s anger and how it has complete control over him.
-No doubt there are things Vicki could do better.
+While there are many things wrong with this scenario, I want to focus specifically on Biff’s anger and how it has complete control over him.
+No doubt there are things Mable could do better.
 That’s always the case.
 Any conflict is an opportunity for both people to change.
 This was the implication of Paul’s language in Romans 12:18.

 If possible, so far as it depends on you, live peaceably with all.

 Romans 12:18 is my fifty-percent verse.
 Imagine a football field where both spouses meet at the 50-yard line.
 Paul is saying each person is called to do what “depends” on them to do.
-Vicki needs to do her part and Eric needs to do his part.
+Mable needs to do her part and Biff needs to do his part.
 That’s called marriage.
 That’s what mature and humble families do.

 Whenever a person chooses sinful anger, he is, in effect, giving the other person control over him.
 In the moment of his anger, he is like a marionette, a puppet on a string.

-Anger toward someone is the total submission of your thoughts, emotions, attitudes and behaviors to that person.
+Anger toward someone is the total submission of your thoughts, emotions, attitudes, and behaviors to that person.
 It is not self-control but out of control (Galatians 5:22-23).
 The angry person is under the control of someone else.
-This is what happened to Eric.
+This is what happened to Biff.
 He was a controlled man.
-Vicki owned him, though she did not know it, want it, or plan it.
+Mable owned him, though she did not know it, want it, or plan it.

 What causes quarrels and what causes fights among you?
 Is it not this, that your passions are at war within you?
 You desire and do not have, so you murder.
 You covet and cannot obtain, so you fight and quarrel. – James 4:1-2

-The real culprits in the battle scene with Eric and Vicki are the underlying motives for Eric’s behavior.
+The real culprits in the battle scene with Biff and Mable are the underlying motives for Biff’s behavior.
 James called those motives passions, desires, and coveting.

-Vicki did not realize she is Eric’s functional god.
-She is the provider for what Eric wants.
+Mable did not realize she is Biff’s functional god.
+She is the provider for what Biff wants.
 If she gives him what he craves, he will be happy.
 If she does not satisfy the cravings of his heart, he will use anger to manipulate his functional god until he gets what he wants.

-In one sense it would not matter who Vicki was because Eric does not care about her.
+In one sense it would not matter who Mable was because Biff does not care about her.
 She’s just a supplier and he’s the addict.
 He could be married to Peggy, Delores, or Andrea, and it would be the same problem.

-In the moment of Eric’s anger, he believes Vicki has something he needs.
+In the moment of Biff’s anger, he believes Mable has something he needs.
 The impulse is so controlling that he will blow his stack.
 Manipulating other people through anger has proven to be effective.
-At this point, Eric does not have to think about it.
+At this point, Biff does not have to think about it.
 He’s habituated his life (Galatians 6:1-2) to respond this way when he does not get what he wants.

 The latest flare-up is an illustration of this.
-Of course, Vicki was not thinking about the complexity of Eric’s heart.
+Of course, Mable was not thinking about the complexity of Biff’s heart.
 She was too busy shutting down, going on the defensive, and trying to figure out how to diffuse her angry husband.

-Vicki unwittingly owned Eric.
+Mable unwittingly owned Biff.
 She was his puppeteer.
 Fortunately, she is not a devious person who gets her jollies from playing her husband on a string but she does need to be aware of his insecurity.
 She needs to demonstrate extra vigilance to help him overcome the war in his habituated heart–if she can (2 Timothy 2:24-25).

-Perhaps when there are “no conflict times” she could help Eric identify what really has control of his heart and begin walking him through a process of repentance (Ephesians 4:22-24).
-He needs to understand the problem is not Vicki or her being late.
+Perhaps when there are “no conflict times” she could help Biff identify what really has control of his heart and begin walking him through a process of repentance (Ephesians 4:22-24).
+He needs to understand the problem is not Mable or her being late.
 Something else has control of his heart.

 Part of the problem is that there is an element of fear in play here.
-You could say it this way: Eric is afraid he is not going to get what he wants so he chooses anger as a way to get it.
-It is a perceived need from Eric’s perspective.
+You could say it this way: Biff is afraid he is not going to get what he wants so he chooses anger as a way to get it.
+It is a perceived need from Biff’s perspective.
 Here are three possibilities:

 How many arguments have you gotten into with someone only to look back on it to realize how silly it was?
 If you’re like me, there have been times where you had elevated something that’s not that important until you became sinfully angry.
 After our desires morph to needs, sinful demands will ensue.
 The angry person has way too many needs.
 Let me give you an example of a real need: